Book Review: Grain Brain by David Perlmutter.

 Background: It was published in 2013 by Dr. Perlmutter, who is a neurologist.

-Synopsis: Dr. Perlmutter provides a rigorous scientific review of bread, croissant, foodbrain metabolism, particularly of destructive effects of grain-based carbohydrates (including whole grains), but also includes fruit, alcohol (specifically beer), any gluten-containing products, and more.
+Synopsis: Dr. Perlmutter provides a rigorous scientific review of brain metabolism, particularly of destructive effects of grain-based carbohydrates (including whole grains), but also includes fruit, alcohol (specifically beer), any gluten-containing products, and more.
 It is complete with a recommended ketogenic-inspired dietary plan at the end.
 Many claims of cured diseases were made throughout the book, as well as sweeping claims of improved quality of life measures (better sleep, more energy, etc).

 Strengths: We wholeheartedly agree that many neurological conditions may be linked to chronic diseases and dietary choices, and this is an epidemic which plagues modern society.
 In many ways, we’ve traded quality for convenience of food, and there does appear to be a price to pay.
 In this book, Dr. Perlmutter focuses on this point, and takes a deep dive into his proposed mechanisms for disease states, accompanied by discussion of available supporting scientific basis.
 There is much molecular biological background for his hypothesis, which he explores thoroughly.
 I appreciate the discussion regarding the oxidative effects and aging properties thereof, as this is accurate and much research is being conducted in this direction presently.
 In fact, Anti-Aging Medicine is a rapidly expanding branch of lifestyle medicine.
 This is directed towards addressing those underlying ROS and oxidative damage, and is a topic of interest at MIND.